kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

 - match:
     kuma.io/service: '*'
 conf:
-  backend: jager-collector
+  backend: jaeger-collector # or the name of any backend defined for the mesh
 ```

-We will apply the configuration with `kumactl apply -f [..]` or via the [HTTP API](/docs/1.2.1/documentation/http-api).
+Apply the configuration with `kumactl apply -f [..]` or with the [HTTP API](/docs/1.2.2/documentation/http-api).
 :::
 ::::